MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/xr/intro.md

 ### Prerequisites

 * Latest [tools for HoloLens 2 development](../../../install-the-tools.md?tabs=unity#installation-checklist)
-* Latest Unity 2020.3 LTS, (we recommend 2020.3.8f1 or above)
+* Latest Unity 2020.3 LTS (2020.3.8f1 or later strongly recommended)

-### Minimum versions
+### Recommended package versions

 The instructions in this page will set you up with the latest and greatest Unity and OpenXR requirements listed below:

-* Latest Unity OpenXR plugin, (we recommend 1.2 or later)
+* Latest Unity OpenXR plugin: version 1.2 or later strongly recommended
-* Latest Mixed Reality OpenXR Plugin, (we recommend version 1.0.0 or later)
+* Latest Mixed Reality OpenXR plugin: version 1.0.0 or later strongly recommended
-* If your project uses MRTK, we recommend version 2.7.2 or later
+* MRTK: if used, version 2.7.2 or later strongly recommended

+If you use the following packages in your project, you will need to ensure that you use at least the minimum versions listed below:

-* If your project uses Universal Render Pipeline (URP) package, we recommend version 10.5.1 or later
+* Universal Render Pipeline (URP): if used, version 10.5.1 or later required
+* Azure Spatial Anchors: if used, version 2.10 or later required
+* Azure Remote Rendering: if used, version 1.0.15 or later required

 <!-- ![Screenshot of the open xr unity basic sample running on a HoloLens](../../images/openxr-example.png) -->